ingram1107/zettel-notes/lit/@Meyer2005.md

   classes
 - [x] Item 15: Provide access to raw resources in resource-managing classes

-# Provide access to raw resources in resource-managing classes
+# Item 15: Provide access to raw resources in resource-managing classes

 The access to raw resources in resource-managing classes such as built-in smart pointers or custom types could be done either explicitly or implicitly.
 Meyers